 - Overload: increases clip size for all weapons

 - Cauterize: shooting team members heals them!

-- Refire: shooting an enemy may reduces your Scorpio Turret cooldown
+- Refire: shooting an enemy may reduces the Scorpio Turret cooldown

 - Assault: increases magazine size and reduces recoil with Combat rifles

-- Grenadier: killing an enemy temporarily increases your grenade damage and also causes you to regenerate grenades
+- Grenadier: killing an enemy temporarily increases the grenade damage and also causes grenades to regenerate

 - Deploy: reduces the Scorpio Turret's cooldown